jack27hilton/focus-furnishings/README.md

 ## Testing:

 I have used dev tools on my live servers of this web page to see the pages on various screen sizes to ensure it has no issues on any screens.
-The HTML and CSS passed the online<a href="https://validator.w3.org/">HTML validator</a> and <a href="https://jigsaw.w3.org/css-validator/">CSS validator</a>.
+The HTML and CSS passed the online<a href="https://validator.w3.org/">W3C Markup validation service</a> and <a href="https://jigsaw.w3.org/css-validator/">W3C CSS validation service</a>.